Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 When the borrower sells the property or refinances, you get paid back with interest.
 You can turn around and reinvest the money in new loans or pocket your money and walk away.

-Of course, all loans come with risk of default.
-But because Groundfloor lends investment property loans, they aren’t subject to the regulation on homeowner mortgages.
+Of course, all loans come with the risk of default.
+However, because Groundfloor lends investment property loans, they aren’t subject to the regulation on homeowner mortgages.
 Groundfloor also lends a much lower loan-to-value ratio (LTV) than homeowner loans, usually in the 50-80% range.
 So if the borrower defaults, Groundfloor simply forecloses and sells the property to recover their — your — money.

 I invest in Groundfloor myself and have been mostly happy with it so far.
 A few loans have had borrowers default, and I continue to watch how Groundfloor handles the process.
 But the overwhelming majority of their loans repay in full with interest.